RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #6

+Second standing session finished like 20 mins ago.
+I'm most of the way through session three. :)

 ## #5

 Finished up my first standing session of 30 mins.
 Pushing to do another set of 4